CMPSC 112: Survey of Computer Science (3)

 Individual study projects for advanced students in computer science.
 Topic to be determined by instructor and student.

 CMPSC 390: Software Engineering (4)*Prerequisite: senior status or departmental approval

 *Requires participation in community-based activities, some of which may occur off campus.

 This course addresses the foundations, methodologies, and tools for developing high-quality large-scale software systems, with an emphasis on the technical issues of software development.
 Students in this course work in groups to design and implement real-world projects for clients such as non-profit organizations and other community groups.
 Since some of these activities may occur off campus, students should be prepared to travel to the client site.

 *Prerequisite: Must be taken within one year of anticipated graduation date

 This is the capstone course for the computer studies major.
-Students study the most recent developments in the field and apply their senior-level skills and knowledge to solving current problems.
-These may be new programming languages, innovative ways of using the World Wide Web, new application software, or new operating systems and network technology.
+Students will first study and then create a professional report on one of the most recent developments in the field.
+The report and presentation is expected to showcase senior level skills and knowledge.
 Special attention will be given to career strategies and preparation for the job search.